 - Proxy Access.
-Beginning with our annual stockholders' meeting in 2022, stockholders will have the right to nominate and require us to include in our proxy materials for an annual meeting stockholder-nominated director candidates equal to the greater of two director seats or 20% of the Board. - Stockholder-Requested Special Meetings.
-Our stockholders have the ability to call a special meeting of stockholders in accordance with the process set forth in the Bylaws. - · Stockholder Amendments to Bylaws.
+Our Bylaws grant stockholders meeting certain eligibility requirements the right to nominate and require us to include in our proxy materials for an annual meeting stockholder-nominated director candidates equal to the greater of two director seats or 20% of the Board. - Stockholder-Requested Special Meetings.
+Our stockholders have the ability to call a special meeting of stockholders in accordance with the process set forth in the Bylaws. - Stockholder Amendments to Bylaws.
 Our Bylaws may be amended by stockholder vote.